davidhodev/Artificial-Intelligent-Bibliometric-Analyzer/README.md

-### Break down into end to end tests
+### Break down into tests

-Test the Regime!
+We have a preset list of analogies of approximately 40,000 analogies to test the model you decide to create.
+All you have to do is feed your models into TestRegime.py in order to see the best model for your anologies, whether you choose to use your own or ours.

 ```
-Give an example
+python3 TestRegime.py
 ```

 Add additional notes about how to deploy this on a live system